-- Seven students are English Language Learners. - Larc School currently has one bilingual classroom assistant and one bilingual teacher for accessibility for Spanish-speaking families. - Google Translate is also being use to communicate with non-English-speaking parents, both through the audio feature and ability to translate documents. - Larc School will continue to ensure that all individuals will be appropriately served and will evaluate paid translator services and additional translation equipment
+- Larc School serves students with varying disabilities with diverse backgrounds and cultures. - Seven students are English Language Learners. - Larc School currently has one bilingual classroom assistant and one bilingual teacher for accessibility for Spanish-speaking families. - Google Translate is also being use to communicate with non-English-speaking parents, both through the audio feature and ability to translate documents. - Larc School will continue to ensure that all individuals will be appropriately served and will evaluate paid translator services and additional translation equipment